Webinar: Micronaut for Microservices with Kotlinby Jen Wiese

 Both development speed and execution speed are highly critical in today’s market.
 The Micronaut framework is built around conventions that not only simplify and accelerate development, they make use of compile-time metaprogramming to offer fast startup and runtime performance.

-- Develop with Micronaut and deploy on the cloud
+- Develop with the Micronaut framework and deploy on the cloud

 - Quickly build both the server sides and the client sides